BgeeDB/bgee-unil/src/markdown/support/present_absent-expression-calls/Expression_call_search.md

 # Search for Present/Absent Expression Calls
+Search the present and absent expression calls in the Bgee database.
+Learn how to search for expression calls in your species, genes, tissues, cells, developmental stages, sexes, and expression data types of interest.

 *   [Introduction](#introduction "Quick jump to this section")
 *   [Search for Present/Absent Expression Calls](#search-for-presentabsent-expression-calls-1 "Quick jump to this section")